DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 We remember from our previous [lecture](lectures/03_gradopt.md), that the optimization step of SGD is simply composed of two steps:

-- compute the gradient of the cost function with respect to free-parameters, obtained via back-propagation
+- compute the gradient of the cost function with respect to the free-parameters, obtained via back-propagation
 - apply a scaled step, dictated by the learning rate $\alpha$.

 ### Cooling strategy

 The most basic version of SGD uses a constant learning rate.
 However, a learning rate that may be optimal at the start of training and lead to fast convergence towards one of the minima of the cost function, may lead to unstable behaviour at later iterations.

 A question arises: given a gradient telling us where to move in the NN functional landscape, can we do something smart with the learning rate to reach the minimum faster.
-A common approach is what is usually referred to as *cooling strategy* or *learning rate scheduling*, where the learning rate is not kept fixed through epochs.
+A common approach usually referred to as *cooling strategy* or *learning rate scheduling*, where the learning rate is not kept fixed through epochs.
 Instead, the learning rate is slowly reduced as epochs progress allowing the trajectory of the free-parameters to not fluctuate too much as it progresses towards a valley.

 ![COOLING](figs/cooling.png)